Data Sources

 You can apply a TTL (Time To Live) to a Data Source in Tinybird.
 Use a TTL to define how long you want to store data.

-For example, you can define a TTL of 7 Days, which means that any data older than 7 Days should be deleted.
-Data older than the defined TTL is deleted automatically.
+For example, you can define a TTL of 7 days, which means Tinybird automatically deletes data older than 7 days.

 Using the UI